MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 It's important to use the correct Typography for any given media, whether it be for Print, Digital, Low/High resolution devices.

 Well defined typography should allow your viewers to clearly distinguish content and its formalities.
 For example, the font size of a H1 tag should be visually larger than that of a H2, likewise with H2 vs H3 and so on; this is called "Font Scaling".
-[Find out more on the Type System.](https://material.io/design/typography/the-type-system.html#type-scale)
+[Find out more on the Type System.](https://material.io/design/typography/the-type-system.html#type-scale){:target="_blank" rel="noopener"}

-Let's pick some fonts using [Google Fonts](https://fonts.google.com/), 1 bold for our headings and one other for the rest of our app.
+Let's pick some fonts using [Google Fonts](https://fonts.google.com/){:target="_blank" rel="noopener"}, 1 bold for our headings and one other for the rest of our app.

 <br>**Step 1: Find your desired header font**